frontiersi/tenement-tools/README.md

 Right-click the Toolboxes icon in Catalog Pane and click Add Toolbox.
 Navigate to the toolbox folder in the un-zipped tenement-tools folder from step 1 and add the toolbox called tenement-tools-toolbox.pyt.
 Click Ok.

+Note: you will need to add this toolbox for every new ArcGIS Pro project you create.

 #### 5. Walkthrough the tutorial pdf
 A good place to start is with the Tutorial.pdf document downloaded in step 1.
 This will walk you through the basic tools provided by Tenement Tools.

-You will need to add this toolbox for every new ArcGIS Pro project you create.